Getting historical context to plan an evergreen content strategy

 3. Use those profiles, other signals to execute strategy

 You’ll begin to see signals that you had a quality story with a high Engaged Time that didn’t reach its audience potential.
-In Chartbeat, this will come in the form of a story that has a “Needs Promotion” badge.
+Those stories will likely need more promotion.

 If this is content that normally garners attention, but underperformed relative to your expectations, you have options.
 In these cases, consider pushing it out again across channels, but with a new angle.
 And if you want instant insights, you can still see how the strategy is panning out in real-time.